Skip to main content

 The network settings are:

-• the base reserve used to calculate the lumen balance needed to store things in the ledger
+• the base reserve used to calculate the lumen balance needed to store things in the ledger; and

-When the network time is later than the upgradetime specified in the upgrade settings, the validator will vote to update the network to the value specified in the upgrade setting.
-If the network time is passed the upgradetime by more than 12 hours, the upgrade will be ignored
+When the network time is later than the upgradetime specified in the upgrades command, the validator will vote to update the network to the value specified in that upgrades command.
+If the network time is passed the upgradetime by more than 12 hours, the upgrade will be ignored.

 When a validator is armed to change network values, the output of info will contain information about the vote.